mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the gradient?

+Suppose we have a function $y = f(x)$ where both $x$ and $y$ are real numbers.
+The derivative of this function is denoted as $f^{\prime} (x)$ or as $\frac{dy}{dx}$.
+The derivative $f^{\prime} (x)$ gives the flope of $f(x)$ at the point $x$.
+In other words, it specifies how to scale a small change in the input to obtain the corresponding change in the output.
+The derivative is therefore useful for minimizing a function because it tells us how to change in $x$ in order to make a small improvement in $y$We can thus reduce $f(x)$ by moving $x$ in small steps with the opposite sign of the derivative.
+This technique is called gradient descent.

+When $f^{\prime} (x) = 0$, the derivatives provides no information about which direction to move.
+Points where $f^{\prime} (x) = 0$ are known as **critical points**, or **stationary points**.
+A **local minimum** is a point where $f(x)$ is lower than at all neighboring points, so it is no longer possible to decrease $f(x)$ by making steps.
+A **local maximum** is a point where $f(x)$ is higher than at all neighboring points, so it is not possible to increase $f(x)$ by making steps.
+Some critical points are neither maxima nor minima.
+These points are known as saddle points.

+A point that obtains the absolute lowest value of $f(x)$ is a **global minimum**.
+There can be only one global minimum or multiple global minima of the function.
+It is also possible for there to be a local minima that are not globally optimum.
+In the context of deep learning, we optimize functions that may have many local minima that are not optimal and many saddle points surrounded by flat regions.
+All of this makes optimization difficult, especially when the input to the function is multi-dimensional.
+We therefore usually settle for finding the value of $f$ that is very low but not necessarily minimal in any formal sense.

+Gradient generalizes the notion of derivative to the case where the derivative is with respect to a vector: the gradient of f is the vector containing all the partial derivatives.

 The gradient of a function $f$, denoted as $\nabla f$ is the collection of all its first-order partial derivatives into a vector.
 Here, $f$ is a scalar-valued (real-valued) multi-variable function $f:\mathbb{R}^{n}\to \mathbb{R}$.

 $$